JosephWardDotTech/pylenium/README.md

 ## What is Pylenium? :flags:
-Pylenium is a test automation framework written in python, it has one simple goal:  Increase stability and time to market when building automated testing solutions with python.
+Pylenium is a test automation framework written in python, it has one simple goal:  Increase stability and time to market when building automated testing solutions for a frontend web application with python.

 ```python
     @pylenium_case_information(case='testcase-101', issue_id='issue-949', description='Logging in is so easy!')